codeonlyjs/website/content/guide/templateInput.md

 <div class="tip">

-This field is always `on_change` - regardless of the actual underlying HTML event (ie: `input` vs `change`).
+This field is always called `on_change` - regardless of the actual underlying HTML event (ie: `input` vs `change`).

 </div>